thelfer/tfel/docs/web/MericCailletaudSingleCrystalPlasticity.md

 > **Note**
 >
 > Here, we chose to declare the elastic material properties as part of
 > the brick declaration.
-This pratice has been introduced in `TFEL-3.2`
+This practice has been introduced in `TFEL-3.2`
 > with the development of the `StandardElastoViscoPlasticity`brick.
 > The material properties can also be computed using a formula or
 > an external `MFront` files.